olivelliott/hempire_next/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-A MERN Stack web application that presents a rock and roll band based out of Boone, NC.
+A Next.js web application that presents a rock and roll band based out of Boone, NC.
 It showcases upcoming shows, available merchandise, and a contact page to connect with the band for booking.

 ## Table of Contents
 - [User Story](#user-story)